-- Strawberries or blueberries - are used for this fruit compote recipe (I made two kinds).
+- Strawberries or blueberries - are used for this recipe (I made two kinds).

 - Sugary syrup - use maple syrup or honey as both enhance the flavor of fruit.
 If you like this simple recipe to be sweeter then add more sugar up to ¼ cup.

 - Lemon juice - is added as it compliments the fruit and brings out a more robust taste.

-- Pink Himalayan salt - brings out the sweetness and increases the taste of fruit compote.
+- Pink Himalayan salt - brings out the sweetness and increases the taste.
 Any table salt can be used, but I always prefer and use pink salt as it contains trace minerals and healing benefits.

 STEP 1: Wash and prepare the strawberries the dice them.
 If using blueberries, just wash them.

 STEP 2: In a medium saucepan, combine the fruit and maple syrup or honey.
 Bring to a boil then reduce heat to simmer over medium-low heat and cook until the mixture thickens, about 7 minutes for fresh fruit and 10 minutes for frozen fruit.
 Stir in the lemon juice and a pinch of salt and transfer to a bowl.
 Let cool slightly before use or store in an airtight container in the refrigerator.

 To make this strawberry compote or blueberry compote thicker for fruit pie, mix together 1 tablespoon of cornstarch with 1.5 tablespoons of water and add and mix it in with the fruit as it heats.

 Use any fruit for fruit compote such as:

 Use this easy homemade fruit compote recipe on top breakfast bowls, oatmeal, pancakes, waffles, french toast, cake, brownies, cheesecake, and ice cream treats such as these: